aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/06-set-up-common-dev-network.md

 See [Configuring AWS Control Tower Without a VPC](https://docs.aws.amazon.com/controltower/latest/userguide/configure-without-vpc.html) for details on disabling automatic creation of VPCs.

-## 3. Create Network - Prod AWS Account
+## 3. Create network-prod AWS Account

-In AWS Control Tower, provision a new **Network - Prod** AWS account that will initially contain the centrally managed development VPC.
+In AWS Control Tower, provision a new **network-prod** AWS account that will initially contain the centrally managed development VPC.

 Later in your journey, you'll deploy more network related resources to this AWS account.
 For example, you will likely configure  and manage [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) resources in this dedicated AWS account when you start integrating on-premises network connectivity in your overall AWS environment.